mtwente/modelling-marti/README.md

 ## License

 The report in this repository is released under the Creative Commons Attribution 4.0 International (CC BY 4.0) License - see the [LICENSE-CCBY](LICENSE-CCBY.md) file for details.
 By using this data, you agree to give appropriate credit to the original author(s) and to indicate if any modifications have been made.
-This licensing does not apply to any third-party material included in the repository.
+This licensing does not apply to any third-party material included in the repository, particularly the newspaper articles making up the corpus.

 The code in this repository is released under the GNU Affero General Public License v3.0 - see the [LICENSE-AGPL](LICENSE-AGPL.md) file for details.
 By using this code, you agree to make any modifications available under the same license.